Ayushgc2004/IPL_Data-Analysis/README.md

 ### **4. Stadium Insights**

-* Stadium locations across India & overseas
+* Coverage of all major Indian and overseas stadiums
 * Interactive map view (Bing Map Integration)
 * Includes major stadiums like: